-Susan I. Gault-Brown is the chair of the firm’s fintech practice group, co-chair of the derivatives and commodities practice group, and an active member of the investment management group.
-For over 20 years, Susan has been a trusted adviser to clients, including registered funds, private funds, investment advisers, broker-dealers, funding portals, commodity trading advisors, commodity pool operators and other regulated financial participants, as well as entities exempt from regulation.
-She routinely counsels clients on SEC and CFTC compliance issues concerning derivatives and securities.
-She has significant experience with emerging financial services products that are web and app-based, including crowdfunding platforms, investment platforms, cryptocurrencies, digital assets, blockchain and distributed ledger technology (DLT) and robo-advisers.
+Susan Gault-Brown is the chair of the firm’s fintech practice group, co-chair of the derivatives and commodities practice group, and an active member of the investment management group.
+For over 20 years, Susan has been a trusted adviser to innovative clients seeking to create and grow businesses involving registered funds, private funds, investment advisers, broker-dealers, funding portals, commodity trading advisors, commodity pool operators and other regulated financial participants, as well as clients seeking to operate within exemptions from regulation.

 Prior to her time in private practice, Susan was senior counsel at the SEC’s Division of Investment Management’s Office of Chief Counsel.
 In her early career, she served as a judicial clerk to Judge Constance Baker Motley in the U.S. District Court for the Southern District of New York.